Azure/onboarding-guidance/windows/Module II/L4-CaptureWindowsVMImage.md

-# Module:- Create a new VM from a captured Image on Azure
+# Module:- Capture a Windows VM as an Image on Azure

 # Abstract